nhatminh65537/cryptonx/build-venv.md

 ## Requirement
 Some tool need to have:
 > python >= 3.6
+> ubuntu == 22.04

 ## Build

-If you want reconfig build detail, change directly in build-venv.sh After that you can run this command to build virtual environment for this project.
+If you want reconfig build detail, change directly in build-venv.sh
+After that you can run this command to build virtual environment for this project.

 ```shell